Shubhendra Rao

-Mr.Shubhendra Rao is a composer and sitar player who's ranked amongst the top soloists of India.
-The press describes him as "a musical bridge to many cultures" and "a thinking musician, constantly endeavouring to carry his instrument beyond conventional boundaries".
-His music is "an experience that is not aimed at titillating the senses, but to seize the soul".

-A protege of Ravi Shankar, he is acknowledged by critics and connoisseurs alike as a worthy successor to his teacher's tradition.

-He is a classical musician, as well as a collaborator, working with musicians from different genres across the world.
-He has performed at prestigious venues and festivals like the Kennedy Center, Carnegie Hall, Broadway, the Sydney Opera House, the National Arts Festival, the Theatre de la Ville, Dover Lane Music Conference, and St. Xavier's college Ahmedabad to name a few.
+Subhendra Rao is an Indian composer and sitar player.
+He is a classical musician as well as a collaborator working with musicians from different genres across the world.
+He has performed at venues and festivals such as the Kennedy Center, Carnegie Hall, Broadway, the Sydney Opera House, the National Arts Festival, the Théâtre de la Ville, the Dover Lane Music Conference, and St. Xavier's College Ahmedabad.
+A protégé of Ravi Shankar, he is acknowledged by critics and connoisseurs alike as a worthy successor to his teacher's tradition.

 Early life

 Shubhendra Rao was born on 26 November 1964 in Mysore city in the state of Karnataka in Southern India.
-From a very young age, he showed great talent for music.
-His father, N R Rama Rao (who was one of the earliest and closest disciples of Ravi Shankar), initiated him into the intricacies of the sitar.
-His mother, Nagaratna, is a trained Saraswati Veena player.His sister, Mrs.Sadhana Jayaram, also plays the Sitar and is now currently teaching students at Sathya Sai Loka Seva Institutions, Muddenahalli.
+His father, N. R. Rama Rao (who was one of the earliest and closest disciples of Ravi Shankar) initiated him into the intricacies of the sitar.
+His mother, Nagaratna, is a trained saraswati veena player.
+His sister, Sadhana Jayaram, also plays the sitar and is now currently teaching students at Sathya Sai Loka Seva Institutions, Muddenahalli.